-Mulching Do's for Buying Mulch
+Tips for Buying Landscape Mulch

-A mulch supplier may also charge for delivery, so be sure to ask about the delivery fee if you are getting a quote for mulch.
+A mulch supplier may also charge for delivery, so be sure to ask about the delivery fee if you're getting a quote for mulch.
 Expect to spend an extra $50 or so for delivery, although this may vary based on your region and how far away from the mulch supplier you live.
 Actual mulch prices vary depending on the type and quality of the mulch, but plan on spending about $3 per bag of 2 cubic feet for budget-grade wood mulch or up to $7 per bag for a quality hardwood or dyed-wood mulch.

-If you are buying in bulk, budget-quality mulch goes for less than $25 per cubic yard, while top-grade cedar or cypress mulch costs around $45 per cubic yard.
+If you're buying in bulk, budget-quality mulch goes for less than $25 per cubic yard, while top-grade cedar or cypress mulch costs around $45 per cubic yard.
 To figure out the price comparisons for the same mulch in bagged or bulk form, multiply the price of a 2-cubic-foot bag by 13.5 to figure out how much the bagged mulch actually costs per cubic yard.

 How Much Mulch to Buy

-For a cohesive look, plan on applying the same mulch in several areas around the yard, such as around the trunks of three trees and in two flower beds in front of the house.
+For a cohesive look, plan on applying the same mulch in several areas around the yard, such as around three trees and in two flower beds in front of the house.
 This generally looks better than using mulches of different colors that are visible from the same vantage point.
 Once you've measured the square footage for each area, add the numbers together to get the total square footage.

 A cubic yard of mulch spread 1 inch deep will cover 324 square feet, but you'll probably need more than 1 inch of depth.
-Calculate how much mulch to buy by multiplying the desired mulch depth, such as 2 inches, by the square footage total you've measured for all the applicable areas combined.
+Calculate how much mulch you need to buy by multiplying the desired mulch depth, such as 2 inches, by the square footage total you've measured for all the applicable areas combined.
 Divide the new number by 324 to determine the total yards needed.

 Even breathable landscaping fabric isn't ideal beneath wood-based mulch.
 This type of mulch is supposed to break down over time, and as it does, it adds nutrients to the soil.
 The nutrients don't seep down to the soil the way they should when any type of landscape fabric or weed barrier is involved.
-These materials also prevent earthworms from working through the soil, and earthworms are a great benefit to any garden, flower bed or yard since they help keep the soil from becoming compacted.
+These materials also prevent earthworms from working through the soil, and earthworms are a great benefit to any garden, flower bed, or yard as they help keep the soil from becoming compacted.

 While dyed mulch allows for more color options than natural mulch, it isn't always a great idea for the environment.
 Many dyed-mulch companies use reclaimed and recycled lumber as the wood source and then add a dye for a uniform appearance.
 While recycling and repurposing anything is generally a good idea, that's not always true in this case.

 If you really prefer a dyed mulch in a specific color, look for a brand certified by the Mulch & Soil Council.
 This group tests garden products for specific wood contaminants that are generally not good for the environment.
-A certified mulch means the mulch does not contain those toxins.
+A certified mulch means the mulch does not contain these toxins.